Sony PlayStation 5 to launch November priced $499.99 and $399.99

 Sony, which is making a stylistic departure from recent generations with the predominantly white PlayStation 5, is offering the version without a disk drive as digital downloads become standard.

+Upcoming titles unveiled for the console include platform exclusives "Final Fantasy XVI" from Square Enix 9684.T, a new "God of War" title from Sony's Santa Monica Studio and a "Harry Potter" role-playing game.

+Heading into the year-end shopping season “you are balancing a weak economy with a higher need for people to entertain themselves at home,” said Carolina Milanesi, analyst at Creative Strategies.

-The console will go on sale on Nov.
+The PlayStation 5 will go on sale on Nov.
 12 in the United States, Japan, Canada, Mexico, Australia, New Zealand and South Korea and on Nov.
 19 in the rest of the world.

-Upcoming titles unveiled for the console include platform exclusive “Final Fantasy XVI” from Square Enix and a “Harry Potter” role-playing game.

-Reporting by Sam Nussey in Tokyo and Supantha Mukherjee in Stockholm; Editing by Sandra Maler, Jonathan Oatis and Tom Brown
+Reporting by Sam Nussey in Tokyo and Supantha Mukherjee in Stockholm; Editing by Sandra Maler, Jonathan Oatis, Tom Brown and Lincoln Feast

 Our Standards: The Thomson Reuters Trust Principles.